PX4/PX4-Devguide/en/setup/building_px4.md

 ## First Build (Using the jMAVSim Simulator) {#jmavsim_build}

 For the first build we'll build for a simulated target using a console environment.
-This allows us to validate the system setup before moving on to real hardware and and IDE.
+This allows us to validate the system setup before moving on to real hardware and an IDE.

 Navigate into the **Firmware** directory and start [jMAVSim](../simulation/jmavsim.md) using the following command:
 ```sh